lidongcui/lidongcui.github.io/_pages/cv.md

 * Does Income Statement Presentation Affect Earnings Management? (with Abhijit Barua, Steve Lin, and Andrew Sbaraglia)
   * 2024 Spark Meeting, 2024 JAAF Conference

+* Effect of financial statement presentation on value relevance of earnings categories in the income statement: A potential    effect from IFRS 18” (with Steve Lin, and Yawen Yang)

 * The Influence of Fraud on Bond Yield: Evidence from Municipal Bond Issuances” (with Hannah Smith Antinozzi and Philip Kunz)
   * Forthcoming, Advances in Taxation